ZPavel/excelToPojo/README.md

 - List
 - BigDecimal

 The boolean flag to true in cell is : "1".
 The list separator is : ",".
+BigDecimal separator is : ".".
-These two could be changed to your convenience.
+These three could be changed to your convenience.

 Then call ExcelToPojoUtils toPojo static method and it's done :